Last reviewed on 29th August 2023 by Martin Alexander (Mortgage Advisor)

 UK residents can purchase property all over the world.
-That being said, there are countries more popular in terms of property buying, such as Europe, USA and Canada.
-International mortgages aren’t limited to these destinations and can be obtained in over 60 countries worldwide.
+That being said, there are locations more popular in terms of investment, such as Europe, the USA and Canada.
+Mortgages overseas aren’t limited to these destinations and can be obtained in over 60 countries worldwide.

-Having a local advisor by your side can ensure you’re not being defrauded and provide you with clarity on what you’re purchasing.
-Trying to purchase a property overseas without a local advisor is extremely risky and we wouldn’t recommend it in any case.Enquire Now
+Having a local advisor can ensure you’re not being defrauded.
+Furthermore, they’ll also provide you with clarity on what you’re purchasing.
+Trying to purchase a property overseas without a local advisor is extremely risky and we wouldn’t recommend it in any case.

-International mortgages would be difficult to obtain with adverse credit, but it is possible with lighter issues such as late payments and defaults.
+Overseas mortgages are often difficult to obtain with adverse credit, but it is possible with lighter issues such as late payments and defaults.
 Some overseas lenders may require larger than average deposits because of bad credit.

-Overseas lenders will still need to assess your income to see if the loan is affordable.
+Overseas mortgage lenders will still need to assess your income to see if the loan is affordable.
 All lenders vary in terms of how they make assessments and each country will differ even further.
 Whether or not you want to buy overseas to migrate or purchase an investment property, lenders will still need evidence of your income.

-Debt to income (DTI) and why is it important?
+What is Debt to income (DTI) and why is it important?

 DTI is simply the ratio of debt to your income.
-This is important for overseas lenders as it provides them with clarity on whether the mortgage is viable.
+This is important for overseas lenders as it provides them with clarity on whether a mortgage is viable.
 Lenders overseas do have DTI limits and will only allow debt value to be a certain percentage of your income.
 European lenders usually calculate DTI on net income whereas lenders in the USA can use gross income as a value.

-Loan to value (LTV)
+How is the Loan to value (LTV) assessed overseas?

-Overseas lenders will also assess the loan to value ratio of your mortgage.
+Overseas lenders will also assess the loan to value of your mortgage.
 You will typically require a deposit of at least 30% to purchase a property overseas, but this can sometimes be lower depending on the country itself.

 Getting a mortgage in the UK can sometimes seem confusing, especially if you’re a first-time buyer.
 Applying for an international mortgage is even more complex as each country has its own terms for mortgage approval.
 Utilising the expertise and experience of a broker based in the country you’re purchasing in is vital!